 - Scientific Writing Skills in English (3 ECTS)

-Your work placements will account for a minimum of 66 ECTS, one shorter work placement (30 ECTS) and one longer work placement (36 ECTS).
+Your work placements will account for a minimum of 60 ECTS, one shorter work placement (24-30 ECTS) and one longer work placement (30-36 ECTS).
 You are free to carry out your work placements within VU University Amsterdam or VUmc, at a hospital or company or an institute or other university in the Netherlands or abroad.
-Your first work placement should preferably be carried out in the Netherlands.
+Your first work placement should preferably be carried out in Amsterdam.

 As a Master’s student you are also required to carry out a literature survey (9 ECTS).
 You are expected to complete this task more or less independently, though you will, of course, receive expert guidance from one of the teaching staff.
 You can decide on your own topic and research question.